DILIGENCE INTERNATIONAL LLC

 - Where we use providers based in the US, we may transfer data to them if they are part of the EU-US Privacy Shield Framework which requires them to provide similar protection to personal data shared between the Europe and the US.

-Please email firstname.lastname@example.org if you want further information on the specific mechanism used by us when transferring Your Data out of the EEA.
+Please email firstname.lastname@example.org if you would like further information on the specific mechanism used by us when transferring Your Data out of the EEA.

 We have put in place appropriate security measures to prevent Your Data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to Your Data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process Your Data on our instructions and they are subject to a duty of confidentiality.